7 Common Copywriting Mistakes to Avoid (Good Copy Vs. Bad Copy)

 They need to know what the *benefit* is if they go with you over your competitor.

 Think of yourself for example.
-We are emotional, visual creatures, and most of the time we act off that emotion.
-We want to feel seen, heard, and safe.
+We’re all emotional, visual creatures, and most of the time we act off that emotion.
+We want to feel seen, heard, and safe before anything else.

-So, if you were a potential customer that landed on your website, what would you want to hear?
+So, if you were a potential client/customer that landed on your website, what would you want to hear?

 What would you relate to?